DushanSenadheera/PUSL3120-Project/README.md

 - change your directory into client folder using `cd client` command
 - again install necassary dependancies for client using `npm install` command
 - run your client using `npm run dev` command

+## How to Run the Application Using Docker
+- Pull the Docker image from Docker Hub: `docker pull dcsenadheera/cinema-booking-app`.
+- Run the Docker image: `docker run -p 8000:8000 dcsenadheera/cinema-booking-app`.

+The application should now be running at `http://localhost:8000`.